 Having players that are able to get to the QB and tackle them is the key for success.
 You make them lose yards, you blow their will out and you make a stand that no easy plays will come their way.

 Those talented enough to get sacks on a consistent basis are highly coveted.
-Needless to say, they get paid quite well.
+Needless to say, these players are paid quite well.
 Defense wins championships, and getting sacks is as pure a form of defense as there is.

 In this guide, we’ll cover the best prospects to win the Deacon Jones Award for sack leader.